-After the site plan is approved, it will be your responsibility to build out the location to the franchisor's standards, and also to meet local building codes.
-Generally, the franchisor will provide you with a list of sources for the equipment, décor and other items you will need to purchase, and often the sources of that material will be limited.
+After the site plan is approved, it will be your responsibility to build out the location to the franchisor's standards and to meet local building codes.
+Generally, the franchisor will provide you with a list of sources for the equipment, décor, and other items you will need to purchase, and often, the sources of that material will be limited.
 Before you open your business, you will generally need the franchisor’s approval that the development of your location meets their standards.

-- While the cost of training is generally included in your franchise fee, it will generally be your responsibility to pay for all travel, hotels, food, and other costs for you and your management and staff while attending training.
+Increasingly, franchisors are also providing pre-training modules hosted on their Intranet, or they require franchisees to complete classes and certifications conducted by third parties.
+While the cost of training is generally included in your franchise fee, it will generally be your responsibility to pay for all travel, hotels, food, and other costs for you and your management and staff while attending training.

-- It will be a major benefit to you if the franchisor allows you to bring members of your management and key employees to initial training, and most franchisors will allow you to do so.
+It will be a major benefit to you if the franchisor allows you to bring members of your management and key employees to initial training, and most franchisors will allow you to do so.
 However, as with all other levels of support, it is important for you to confirm in advance who you will be allowed to bring to training.

 One area of growing importance is how the franchisor provides you with training on how to continually provide training to your staff.
 If you plan on having one of your management staff act as the trainer for your staff, and your franchise agreement does not provide for a train-the-trainer program, you should request that your franchisor provides that training to your management team.